anthonyGosme/loadbalancer/README.md

-1.A - part 1implementaion of a proxy
+1.A - part 1 implementaion of a proxy
 ===========

-1.A.1 Implementation
+1.A.1 - Implementation
 -----
 the server is writen in java 11